 Laura Sanders, Community-Based Learning Faculty Coordinator

-Laura teaches online and face-to-face writing classes for both the Southeast Center and Sylvania.
+Laura teaches online and face-to-face writing classes for both the Southeast Campus and Sylvania.
 She earned degrees from Loyola University (New Orleans) and the University of Southern California.
 Laura's experience in nonprofit development gives her special appreciation for both the instructional and community engagement aspects of service learning.
 She is passionate about teaching rhetoric and composition because she believes that social problems require responses from an informed and engaged electorate.
 Laura has seen firsthand how much students benefit from using skills developed in class to address real-world problems.
 She looks forward to helping other instructors find ways to integrate community-based learning projects into their curricula.

 Elizabeth Cole, Community-Based Learning Faculty Coordinator